U.S. Visas

 Issuing Authority Personnel Title: There is no issuing authority personnel title.

-Alternate Documents: Auszug aus dem Heiratsregister; Extract from marriage registration; this document is also issued by the German registration office (Standesamt) where the marriage was registered.
+Alternate Documents: Auszug aus dem Heiratsregister (Extract from Marriage Registration) is available from the German registration office (Standesamt) where the marriage occurred.

 Exceptions: There are no exceptions.